1MisterT/floating_transparent_bar/README.md

-# GNOME Shell Extension - Transparent Top Bar
+# GNOME Shell Extension - Floating transparent top bar

 A GNOME Shell extension that brings back the transparent top bar when free-floating in GNOME Shell 3.32.